-Another one we came across just the other day is in Malaga called Mercado Merced which is in Plaza de Merced in Malaga.
-We really liked it here, its perfect when you all fancy something different.
-You could choose from sushi, burgers, hams, cheeses, croquettes, paellas and lots more but you all sit in the same place where you will be served drinks from the bar.
+In Malaga we have one called Mercado Merced which is in Plaza de Merced.
+We really liked it here and it´s perfect when you all fancy something different to eat.
+You can choose from sushi, burgers, hams, cheeses, croquettes, paellas and lots more but you all sit in the same place where you will be served drinks from the bar.

 For all other shopping you have Plaza Mayor in Malaga, close to the Airport, Miramar Centre in Fuengirola, La Canada in Marbella, Marina Banus in Puerto Banus and of course all the El Corte Ingles Stores along the Coast.

 If you have any questions about these or know of any other markets on the Costa Del Sol, come and chat with us on Facebook.